asyncapi/generator/docs/template-development.md

     "supportedProtocols": "mqtt",
     "parameters": {
         "version": {
-          "description": "Override the version of your application provided under `info.version` location in the specification file.", "required": false
+          "description": "Override the version of your application provided under `info.version` location in the AsyncAPI document.", "required": false
         }
     }